danray0424/Shop_VR/README.txt

 OVERVIEW

-This app allows the user to place and interact with product images from shop.com in 3d space, using the iOS ARKit augmented reality API.
+This app allows the user to place and interact with product images from shop.com on a plane in 3d space, using the iOS ARKit augmented reality API.

 The first screen allows the user to query the Shop.com product search API with a search term of their choosing.
 It displays a list of results.

 The user can drill down to a detail page on any of the listed results.

 From there the user can place the product image on a detected plane AR space (e.g. a table top).
-The cards will stand up on the surface, and the user can move around and explore them.
+You may need to "look around" a little--the app will let you know when it's detected a flat surface it can work with.
+Tap to add a card featuring the product image.
+The cards will stand up on the surface, and you can move around and explore them.
+Moving and scaling cards is not currently supported.

 INSTALLATION / BUILD

 The AR functionality won't run on the emulator.
-It requires a reasonably modern iPhone with iOS 11 or later.
+It requires an iPhone 6s or later, with iOS 11.

+Per request I'm delivering an IPA file, though I've never used the iTunes-sync method of installing a develoment build (I have lots of experience with TestFlight and Crashlytics for deploying to testers).
+I don't personally sync my devices to iTunes, so I'm not set up to test that method.

-Probably best to attach a phone to a mac running Xcode, and build/deploy the app from there.
+I'd prefer you build directly to your phone.
+Please connect your phone to a mac running Xcode, and build/deploy the app from there.
 I've turned on automatic certificate management, so it should be a one-click deal (though it will need to submit your phone's ID to the certificate portal, and may take several minutes "preparing debugger support" on your phone; you should let it do these things).

 Select your phone from the devices section of the Schemes drop down in the Xcode toolbar and hit the "play" button.

 Be sure you open the project from the workspace "Shop VR.xcworkspace" so Xcode will pick up and build the Pod dependencies project.

+If you have trouble installing this way, let me know and I'll set the app up in Crashlytics and get it to you that way.

 DEVELOPMENT COMMENTS